tweag/python-monorepo-example/content/blog/2017-09-15-inline-java-tutorial.md

 ---
-title: "Java from Haskell:<br/> a tutorial"
+title: "Java from Haskell:  a tutorial"
 author: Facundo Domínguez
 featured: yes
-tags: haskell
+tags: [haskell]
 ---

 Our